drewdeponte/git-ps-book/src/guides/split-a-patch-up.md

 +Here is the description
 ```

 Yep looks like they do.
-So now we just need create the first of the two patches
+So now we just need to create the first of the two
-that will replace the patch we marked for edit.
-This can be done as follows.
+patches that will replace the patch we marked for edit.
+This can be done as
+follows.

 ```
-gps c
+git commit
 ```

 When it opens the editor for the message we can give it a summary of
 `Add subtitle to README`.

-From there we can stage the rest of the changes with `gps add README.md` and
+From there we can stage the rest of the changes with `git add README.md` and
 create the second patch with the following.

 ```
-gps c
+git commit
 ```

 When it opens the editor for the message we can give it a summary of